Helen Carte: After Carte's death

 In 1912 King George V conferred on Carte the Order of the League of Mercy, in recognition of her charitable generosity.
-After another illness, lasting several months, she died of a cerebral haemorrhage complicated by acute bronchitis on 5 May 1913, a week before her 61st birthday.
+After another illness, lasting several months, she died of a cerebral haemorrhage complicated by acute bronchitis on 5 May 1913, at age 60.
 A private funeral was held at Golders Green crematorium.
 In her will, she left the Savoy Theatre, the opera company and the hotel business to Rupert, bequests of £5,000 to each of her two brothers and smaller bequests to a number of friends and colleagues.
 She left the considerable residuary estate to her husband.
 The D'Oyly Carte Opera Company continued to operate continuously until 1982.

 Portrayals in film and television

 Carte has been portrayed in the films The Story of Gilbert and Sullivan (1953) by Eileen Herlie and in Topsy-Turvy (1999) by Wendy Nottingham.
 She was portrayed by Mary McKenzie in the British 1961 3-part TV series, Gilbert & Sullivan: The Immortal Jesters.